 Keep in mind that age and driving record are not the only factors companies will consider when determining your premium.
-Your geographic location, vehicle type, credit score and other factors that might qualify you for discounts are also taken into account.
+Your geographic location, vehicle type, credit score and other factors may also be taken into account.
 The best way to find the cheapest car insurance in Ohio for you is to compare customized quotes from a handful of the providers who may have the lowest rates for high-risk drivers.

 Rates after a speeding ticket

-A single speeding ticket will result in a premium increase of at least 19% on full coverage car insurance, based on the quoted annual premiums from the carriers below.
+A single speeding ticket could result in an average premium increase of as high as 30% on full coverage car insurance, based on the quoted annual premiums from the carriers below.
+However, not all carriers will increase the cost of high-risk insurance after a speeding ticket.
+For example, both Auto-Owners and Westfield show an average increase of 0% for Ohio drivers after a speeding ticket conviction.
 Subsequent infractions typically cause an even higher increase in premiums for Ohio drivers.

 Furthermore, Ohio has a points system for traffic offenses, and if you rack up enough points, you could have your license suspended.
 It is possible to get a speeding ticket without any points being assessed against you, but in most cases, drivers get 2-4 points on their record when charged with speeding.
 If you get 12 points within a two-year period, you could lose your license.